-Most of the coursework for the program is currently available online, and the entire program will be available as an online program in Spring of 2016.
-For more information about the program, please visit the Plants, Soils and Climate Masters of Professional Studies in Horticulture (MPSH) web page.
+With the exception of three pre-requisite courses, MPSH degree is available entirely as an online program.
+For more information about the program, please visit the Plants, Soils and Climate Master of Professional Studies in Horticulture (MPSH) web page.

 Because USU’s MPSH program with a specialization in water-efficient landscaping is designated as a Western Regional Graduate Program, students from participating western states qualify for in-state tuition.
 For more information, visit wrgp.wiche.edu.